BitcoinDesign/Guide/guide/payments/send.md

 # Sending bitcoin

-Sending bitcoin can be a very straight forward or complex flow in a bitcoin application.
+Sending bitcoin can be a very straightforward or complex flow in a Bitcoin application.
 People may be sending bitcoin to a known contact, moving it between their own wallets on different devices, or making a purchase through a [payment processor](https://bitcoin.design/guide/getting-started/software/#payment-processors).

 Regardless of where the bitcoin is being sent, there are some basic configurations that an application needs to help the sender with when creating a transaction: